carpentries/instructor-training/learners/checkout.md

 ### Starting in the Middle
 Demonstrating an episode that falls later in a lesson can be fun!
 It also helps to ensure that other trainees who choose the same lesson won't all be starting from the same place during the demo session.
 When selecting an episode that follows others, be aware that some steps may rely on files or folders created or modified in earlier episodes.
+These episodes are labeled on our [recommended episodes page][start-points].
-If you choose an episode with dependencies like this, be sure to have everything in the right place and ready for your start point when you arrive for your demo.
+If you choose an episode with dependencies, be sure to have everything in the right place and ready for your start point when you arrive for your demo.

 :::::::::::::::::::::::::::::::::::::::::  callout